grafana/mimir/docs/sources/reference-glossary.md

 ## Flushing

-Series flushing is the operation run by ingesters to offload time series from memory and store them in the long-term storage.
+Flushing is the operation run by ingesters to offload time series from memory and store them in the long-term storage.

 ## HA Tracker